 13.1.
 At the Adult Sailing Championship, US Sailing’s perpetual trophies and keeper medals are awarded to the first three teams as follows:

 13.1.1.
-First place will have their name engraved on the Clifford D. Mallory Trophy and be presented a gold medal
+First place is the Clifford D. Mallory Trophy and medal

 13.2.
 The following awards may be presented: